Dpdl-io/DpdlEngine/Download.md

 * The option 'dpdl:-A' (to add files to be compiled) used along with the option 'dpdl:compile' is enabled only in the registered version (Note: it will throw and execption in the Demo version)

+* The 'DpdlNerdAI' (DAN) Dpdl language plug-in requires a password '123456' at each generation in the unregistered version of DpdlEngine.
+The max. size of 'dpdlnerdai_buf' is 500

+* The Demo release of 'DpdlEngine lite' has as slower startup due to security checks, compared to the full registered version of 'DpdlEngine lite'

 **NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Windows 64-bit and Raspberry Pi.

 More builds will follow.
 Eventually it might be necessary to recompile it for some versions of the platform.
-Contact us if this is the case.
+Contact us if this is the case, we're pleased to satisfy you request